luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 # Introduction
 {:.no_toc}

 In this tutorial you will learn the basics on how to work and analyse next-generation sequencing data.
 First we will deal with manipulation of fastq files, more precisely how to access the quality of the data and perform some quality treatments, and then we will deal with SAM/BAM files, learning how to map the data and visualize the results.
+The data we're using in this tutorial is from [The First Steps of Adaptation of Escherichia coli to the Gut Are Dominated by Soft Sweeps](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004182) study and the genome utilized is from [here](https://www.ncbi.nlm.nih.gov/nuccore/556503834).

 > ### Agenda
 >